-The Guideline applies to Controlled Regulated Group Legal Entities, limited to2:
+The Guideline applies to Assicurazioni Generali S.p.A. (including AG Branches) and Controlled Regulated Group Legal Entities, limited to2:

-- Group Insurance Companies3 (Ins Cos); - Group Asset Management Companies (GAM Cos) in relation to activities performed on investment portfolios in scope.
+- Group Insurance Companies (Ins Cos); - Group Asset Management Companies (GAM Cos) in relation to activities performed on investment portfolios in scope.

-The Guideline only applies to direct holdings4 of equity and corporate fixed income asset classes of Ins Cos and in particular to the following General Account investment portfolios:
+The Guideline only applies to direct holdings3 of equity and corporate fixed income asset classes of Group Insurance Companies and in particular to the following General Account investment portfolios: